federgraph/trimm-420-data-format-delphi/README.md

 /var/mobile/Containers/Data/Application/.../Documents/
 ```

-In terms of IsSandboxed it means that it should be false,
+So yes, variable IsSandboxed should be false,
-no dialog should be shown for the filename to be used,
+no dialog window should be shown for the filename to be used,
-the app will just read and write to the app specific Documents folder.
+the app will read and write to the app specific Documents folder,
+using the automatically chosen filename,
+according to the convention.

+Note that you cannot create and maintain a Trimm-File.txt in the sandboxed Documents folder.
+This is why the `rtf` button in the application will try and read Trimm-File-Auto.txt,
+instead of Trimm-File.txt,
+as it would on Windows or Mac.
+This is a subtle platform diff of the concept.
+Take a note!

 ## On Android

 I don't know.
 Maybe later when the 64Bit compiler is available.
 It will be similar to iOS, except that the location of the Documents folder is different.
+There is an old app in the Playstore, it needs to be updated.

 ## Next steps